How Far Ahead Do LLMs Plan? Uncovering the Latent Horizon in Chain-of-Thought Reasoning: Leveraging CoT Dynamics

 Comparing against conventional baselines over the full path, our top-$k$ selection strategy upon \probe signals achieves up to 9\% absolute improvement upon the best baseline.
 Notably, the best estimation is obtained with $k=5$ pivot tokens, demonstrating that latent signals from only a few positions can be a strong indicator of the whole path.

-\paragraph{Latent Signals by General Metrics} We next extend our validation to general scenarios without involving signals from a dedicated prober, which itself requires inputs with a fixed answer space.
+\paragraph{Latent Signals by General Metrics} We next extend our validation to general scenarios without involving signals from a dedicated prober, lifting the constraint of a fixed answer space.
 We consider the three general metrics derived solely from predicted next-token logits over the model's vocabulary.
 For the generalizability of our findings, we conduct experiments with Off-the-Shelf LLMs, using both Qwen3-8B and Qwen3-32B.
-Specifically, we select the top-$k$ positions along a thinking path with the highest entropy / self-certainty, and with the lowest log-likelihood, respectively, representing the most uncertain local steps (the shortest staves).
+Specifically, we select the top-$k$ positions along a thinking path with the highest entropy / self-certainty, or with the lowest log-likelihood, respectively, representing the \textbf{most uncertain local steps} (the \emph{shortest staves}).
 We use the average among these positions of each corresponding metric as the final estimation.

 As shown in \cref{tab:qwen-uncertainty}, for each LLM, applying the top-$k$ selection brings no negative impact using the selected $k$ values.
 The improvement is especially pronounced with Qwen3-32B: $k=100$ consistently drives 3+\% absolute improvement across all metrics, reaching up to 6\%, thereby supporting the efficacy of our hypothesis.

-Furthermore, we highlight the potential for exploiting more effective latent signals and strategies beyond simple top-$k$ selection.
-As illustrated in \cref{fig:spatial}, the spatial distribution of selected \emph{pivots} differs significantly when using signals via \probe or general metrics.
-These divergent distributions suggest that integrating latent signals from multiple sources could further enhance the identification of critical positions, leading to a more robust uncertainty calibration.
-We leave this as a promising direction for future work.
+Furthermore, we highlight the potential of exploiting richer latent signals and strategies for more effective calibration.
+On the one hand, the signals by \probe are highly informative, suggesting that additional training can be beneficial, consistent with prior findings that raw confidence metrics from LLMs alone may be sub-optimal \cite{kapoor2024large}.
+On the other hand, the spatial distributions of the selected \emph{pivots} differ substantially between signals derived from \probe and those based on general metrics, as illustrated in \cref{fig:spatial}.
+These divergent distributions indicate that latent signals from multiple sources may provide complementary information, and their integration can be promising to further improve the identification of critical positions, leading to more robust uncertainty calibration.